robertostling/bnas/README.md

 people (myself in particular) use Theano efficiently when developing new architectures.

+BNAS is used by and developed in tandem with [HNMT](https://github.com/robertostling/hnmt), the Helsinki Neural Machine Translation (NMT) system.
+A simpler NMT system for educational purposes can be found in the `examples/` directory.

 ## Installing

 Since this is a project currently under development, you probably want to